micc83/WpDevTool/WpDevTool/readme.txt

 * Delete options on plugin uninstall
 * Add time to log filename download
 * Add link to Git Hub Issues
-* Aggiungere action varie
+* Add many actions
-* Sostituire filter debug_bar con action
+* Replace filter debug_bar with an action
-* Add to worpdress plugin repository
-* Add screenshot to readme.md
 * Add twitter, plugin home and general fix credits widget

 == To Be ==